 They look for the same categories that influence your credit score (you know: repayment history), but they also look for more factors than just the score.

 They also look at your employment history, income and debts.
-They will look through your finances with a fine tooth comb: savings, checking accounts and other types of financial accounts.
+They will look through your finances with a fine tooth comb: savings, checking accounts, and other financial accounts.

 Lastly, they look at your debt-to-income ratio.